A whole school response

 - assist students to understand and come to terms with the impacts of ongoing grief and trauma

-- allow time and support for students to build trusting relationships and adjust to the new country
+- allow time and support for students to build trusting relationships and adjust to school and a new country

 - facilitate access to specialist counselling support as required.